cyrusimap/cyrus-imapd/doc/source/imap/developer/installguide.rst

 You've decided to help add to the Cyrus project, excellent!

-These instructions by Ellie Timony(@elliefm) from FastMail_, are based on Debian 8.0, cause that's what she was setting up as she wrote it.
-Other Linux distros will probably be similar in the broad ideas but perhaps different in the specifics.
+These instructions are based on Debian 8.0 because it has to be based on something.
+Other Linux distributions will be similar in the broad ideas but may differ in the specifics.
 If you already have a preferred distro, use that (we assume you know how to use its package management system).
 If you don't already have a preferred distro, maybe consider using Debian.

 Cyrus
 =====